Constraining the Cosmic Baryon Distribution with Fast Radio Burst Foreground Mapping: Fisher matrix forecast

-We adopt the fiducial set of parameters in Table~\ref{tab:fiducial_par}, and make specific forecasts for two hypothetical FRB samples: (i) $\nfrb=30$ spanning $0.1<z<0.5$, and (ii) $\nfrb=96$ over $0.1<z<0.8$.
+We will make specific forecasts for two hypothetical FRB samples: (i) $\nfrb=30$ spanning $0.1<z<0.5$, and (ii) $\nfrb=96$ over $0.1<z<0.8$.
 The $\nfrb=30$ sample approximately reflects the goals for the ongoing FLIMFLAM survey as described in Section~\ref{sec:flimflam}, while foreground data sets covering $\nfrb=96$ should be achievable with the advent of 8m-class massively-multiplexed spectrographs.

-In both cases, we assume that the FRBs are distributed uniformly with redshift, which roughly reflects the actual redshift distribution of known localized FRBs \citep[e.g.,][]{heintz:2020}.
-We also impose flat priors such that $0\leq\figm \leq 1$, $0 \leq \rmax/r_{200} \leq 5$, $0\leq \fhot \leq 1$, and $0\,\pccmcube \leq \dmhost \leq 1000\,\pccmcube$.
+{Early samples of localized FRBs show a roughly uniform redshift distribution \citep[e.g.,][]{heintz:2020}.
+However, the number of known localized FRBs is increasing rapidly and will soon outstrip the number that can be targeted for foreground mapping.
+At that point, the redshift distribution of FRBs to be targeted for foreground mapping will become a deliberate choice.
+We therefore choose to adopt a uniform redshift distribution for our mock samples, which is a tradeoff between more expensive observational requirements of higher-redshift FRBs and better constraints on \bardmhost{} offered by a wider redshift range.} { In the longer term ($\gtrsim 2-3$ years) as samples of localized FRBs increase into the hundreds or thousands, the true underlying FRB redshift distribution might turn out not to be uniform with redshift.}

-Figure~\ref{fig:forecasts}a shows the forecasted confidence intervals\footnote{For an overview of the calculation method, see \citet{coe:2009}.} for the $\nfrb=30$ sample.
-With foreground spectroscopy from both wide-field surveys (described in Section~\ref{sec:specmocks}) as well as deeper but narrow-field observations of intervening galaxies, we find that the 68.3\% confidence constraints are $\figm = 0.80 \pm 0.08$, $\rmax/r_{200} = 1.40 \pm 0.26$, $\fhot = 0.75 \pm 0.12$, and $\dmhost = 100.0 \pm 16.53\; \pccmcube$.
+{From the resulting Fisher matrices, we compute the 68\% and 95\% error ellipses using standard techniques (usefully summarized in \citealt{coe:2009}).} Figure~\ref{fig:forecasts}a shows the forecasted confidence intervals for the $\nfrb=30$ sample.
+With foreground spectroscopy from both wide-field surveys (described in Section~\ref{sec:specmocks}) as well as deeper but narrow-field observations of intervening galaxies, we find that the 68.3\% confidence constraints are $\figm = 0.80 \pm 0.11$, $\rmax/r_{200} = 1.40 \pm 0.35$, $\fhot = 0.75 \pm 0.15$, and $\bardmhost = 100.0 \pm 29.21\; \pccmcube$.

 We also experimented with drawing several different random mock samples with the same number of sightlines spanning the same redshift range, and find that there is some heterogeneity in the forecast between the different mock samples with $\nfrb = 30$.
 This is caused by the variance in the number of intervening halos in the mock sightlines: `clean' sightlines with few intervening halos tend to be more useful for constraining $\figm$ and $\dmhost$, whereas sightlines with more intervening galaxies are better for constraining \rmax{} and \fhot.
 This is reflected in the Fisher terms contributed by the individual sightlines (c.f.\ Equation~\ref{eq:fisher} and Appendix~\ref{app:fish_der}), where we find that sightlines with more intervening halos have larger values of $\partial \dmhalo/\partial \rmax$ and $\partial \dmhalo/\partial \fhot$ than those without.
 We also note, from experimenting with the redshift range of the sightline distribution, that a broader redshift distribution helps break the degeneracy between \figm{} and \dmhost{} thanks to the $(1+z_\mathrm{host})$ denominator associated with \dmhost{} (Equation~\ref{eq:dm_eg}).
 As expected, lower redshift FRBs have greater sensitivity toward \dmhost{}.
 These trends should help guide the choice of FRB sightlines to follow-up with foreground spectroscopy once upcoming surveys start delivering large numbers of localized FRBs.